 With so much to see and do in Bath, it’s worth adding an extra night or two to your weekend break.
 Here’s our guide on how you can experience the city's iconic attractions and varied events over three days or more.

 Bath city centre is the ideal hub for exploring, as the location of most of the city’s major attractions, all of which are all situated very close to one another.
-There’s also easy access to trains to a wide range of nearby destinations, and First West of England’s extensive bus network for day trips outside Bath.
+There’s also easy access to trains to a wide range of nearby destinations, and an extensive bus network for day trips outside Bath.

 The contemporary comforts of Hampton by Hilton Bath City and Apex City of Bath provide the perfect base for exploring, with a wide range of different room types suitable for all travellers, and convenient locations close to Bath Spa railway station and Bath Bus Station.
 Or, if you’d prefer a spot of affordable luxury in a more historic setting, be sure to take a look at the Abbey Hotel, Hotel Indigo Bath, or The Francis Hotel, all of which are also situated a short walk away from Bath’s public transport hubs.